weliem/bluez_inc/README.md

 Note that this type of bonding requires a **6 digit pin** code!

+If you want to initiate bonding yourself, you can call `binc_device_pair()`.
+The same callbacks will be called for dealing with authorization or PIN codes.

 ## Bluez documentation

 The official Bluez documentation is a bit sparse but can be found here: